Anitasulukhia/ETL-Football_matches/README.md

-# ETL-Football_matches
+# Football Data ETL and Score Prediction
 Developed ETL processes and data pipelines to automate data extraction, transformation, and loading using Airflow.
 Analyzed historical match data, applying machine learning algorithms to predict match scores and gain insights into team performance.

-Project Overview
+# Project Overview

 This project automates the extraction, transformation, and loading (ETL) of football match data using Apache Airflow and PostgreSQL, with machine learning models applied to predict match scores based on historical data.
 Data is extracted from a free API that provides both historical and future football match data.
 The entire setup is containerized using Docker for easy deployment and scalability.
 Additionally, ASTRO is used for managing Apache Airflow deployments.

-Features
+# Features

 ETL Pipeline:
 Built with Apache Airflow, this pipeline automates the extraction of match data from an external free API, transforms it for analysis, and loads it into a PostgreSQL database.